 We’ve previously written about moving off of QuickBooks, and knowing when it’s time to make the transition from an introductory system to a fully integrated ERP solution.
 However, knowing when to make the move is quite different from knowing how to do so.
 Replacing existing software of any kind is a big project and requires a large investment of time, human resources and money.
-The right business software is the backbone to your company, and so although switching systems will likely be the most important business decision and project in any given year, it means your business will be able to gain benefits well into the future.
-Replacing QuickBooks involves determining your business needs, setting a budget, getting employees on board and evaluating vendors.
-Be fully prepared and make the switch a priority; this will ensure that the transition is as successful as possible.
+The right business software is the backbone to your company, and so switching systems will likely be the most important business decision and project in any given year, however, it means your business will be able to gain benefits well into the future.

 How to Replace QuickBooks:

 - Set an appropriate budget based on more robust software – and not based on what you paid for QuickBooks.

 - Make the search a priority by assigning resources and empowering people to dedicate the time to finding a new solution.

 - Get employees involved and on board for making a change.